 - Students who identity as gay, lesbian, bisexual, or transgender

-- Students who are disabled
+- Students who identify as disabled

 - Students of diverse ethnic backgrounds

 This rotation emphasizes experience that will better prepare an intern for a future position as a practicum coordinator or training director.
 Depending on academic course offerings, the intern would possibly co-teach CPSY 641: Beginning Counseling Skills (basic interviewing) for graduate level counseling psychology and couples/family therapy students with a Counseling Psychology Faculty member.
-During the winter and spring quarters, the intern could co-facilitate sections of the practicum seminar (group supervision) with the practicum coordinator and obtain secondary supervision from this staff member.
+During the winter and spring quarters, the intern could co-facilitate sections of the practicum seminar (group supervision) with the practicum coordinator and obtain rotation supervision from this staff member.
 This rotation might also include: